ziveso/ZombieSurvival/README.md

 - Each boss zombie contains 1000 HP and gives 50 points when killed.

 ## Controls
+Use keyboard to control as the player.
-- Running - W, A, S, D and arrow keys
+- Running - W, A, S, D or arrow keys
 - Jumping - Space bar
 - Camera controlling - mouse movement
 - Shooting - left click